• Skip to primary navigation

 Expert Tips

-• Make this soup ahead of time and reheat it either on the stovetop or in the microwave.
+• This lentil soup can be made ahead of time and reheated either on the stovetop or in the microwave.

-• Up to two cups of the broth can be substituted with water, if needed.
+• Substitute up to two cups of the broth with water, if needed.

-• Either chicken broth, chicken stock, or vegetable broth can be used.
-If you don't have 6 cups of broth, two of the cups can be substituted with water.
+• If you do not have 6 cups of vegetable broth, two of the cups can be substituted with water.
 If using less-sodium broth, I do not suggest substituting any of it with water.

 How should I serve this soup for kids?